StudioEtrange/tango/doc/services.md

 ### Attach a module

-* Declare a module as attached to current tango context
+* Declare a module attached to current tango context
     * When a module is declared attached to tango, tango can manage it
     * use `--module` command line option OR variable list `TANGO_SERVICES_MODULES`
     * `--module` is a repeatable command line option